Adrien-Evo/full-atac/README.md

 ## Prerequisite
 * Anaconda installed
 * Snakemake installed
+* Please install mamba using "conda install -c conda-forge mamba" as it is way faster to install the snakemake environment.
+Mamba is used in the install_dependencies.sh script
 ## Steps

 On a linux terminal, please run the following commands :